cltl/ma-communicative-robots/data/test-scenes/README.md

 1:07 | ...   | wav   | utter |       |
 ```

+We assume that the video is a continuous stream.
+The other modalities fill separate slots at time points.
+The temporal ruler (the first column) can have any granularity.
+It can be used to align the different signals across the modalities.

 ## Annotations
 The JSON files contain annotations of signals.
 Each annotation defines a segment from the signal and an interpretation label of the segements.
 In the case of text, segements are defined by the offsets.
 In the case of images, these are box coordinates.

 Conversations can be represented as a CSV file with all utterances, identifiers and temporal grounding.
+The JSON file describes each utterance with the CSV and provided the grounding and annotations for each.

 ### Mentions